y0gi9/ShaymDiscordBot/README.md

-# Discord Gaming Stats Bot
+# Discord CS2 FACEIT & PREMIER BOT

 A Discord bot that automatically updates user nicknames with their gaming statistics from CSWatch.in.
 The bot displays FACEIT level, ELO, and CS2 Premier rank in the format: `Nickname - LVL# #### - Premier #####`